 What you will study

 Are you interested in global environmental issues; how living and non-living things interact; how humans are changing the planet and are now responding to the difficult challenges this brings?
 If you’re looking for a single module that offers a general introduction to studying the environment, then this is the module for you.
-It provides the ideal foundation for a range of environment, science, social science and technology courses or you can study it on its own.
+It provides the ideal foundation for a range of environment, science, social science and technology qualifications or you can study it on its own.

 Our interconnected world is changing so fast that people have to work hard to understand and address the environmental issues generated by rapid economic and technological development.
 Studying this module will enable you to explore how and why different parts of the world are changing; and how people, plants and animals are living within their changing environment.
 The module will show you how people are striving to manage and protect the many features of the world that we all share.
 It will help you to make sense of some of the stories that you hear and read about in the media, from wildlife extinctions to plans for new greener cities.
 By the end of the module, you’ll be more able to follow the debates about environmental issues and play an active part in addressing some of the great environmental challenges of the day.